mdickinson/refcycle/docs/source/index.rst

 - Representation of garbage as a graph.
 - Annotation of references and objects.
 - Export and import from JSON for offline analysis.
-- Use of GraphViz (if installed) for conversion to images.
+- Use of Graphviz (if installed) for conversion to images.
 - Compatible with Python 2 and 3.